Xoailomo/Lab211/README.md

-# Lab211
+# Lab211 - Lecturer: Nguyen Thi Nang.
-[Expected after finishing my semester in su24 ]This is a repo of all source code about Java when I studied in my second year at FPT university
 UPDATING...
-THERE WILL BE LOGIC ANALYSIS FOR EACH ASSIGNMENT
+This is a repo of all source code about Java when I studied in my second year at FPT University.
+[ Note: Each lecturer may have different objectives for their course.
+As a result, the format for assignments may vary depending on their preferences.
+Please pay close attention during the first week to understand and follow the specific requirements set by your lecturer.]